RUSAL to cut capacity 3 percent by year-end

 Recurring net profit is defined as adjusted net profit plus the company's net effective share in the results of Russian group Norilsk Nickel, the world's largest nickel and palladium miner.

-Its earnings are sensitive to aluminum prices.
+Its earnings are sensitive to aluminium prices.
 A 10 percent price increase could nearly double the company's 2013 earnings, Standard Chartered said in a research note.

 RUSAL said that it had net debt of $10.9 billion at the end of June and no short-term obligations until the end of the year.